Incoming investments join good company in Catalonia

 Catalonia is among the top European regions for foreign investment attraction.
 According to fDi Markets, the most comprehensive online database of cross border greenfield investments, in 2015 Barcelona was the 1st region in continental western Europe in volume of foreign investment attracted.

-According to data published by the State’s Ministry of Economy and Competiveness, foreign investment in Catalonia reached a total of 4,783 million euros in 2015, the second highest figure on record, only surpassed by the 2010 figures.
-Catalonia concentrates 22% of all investments in Spain.
+According to data published by the State’s Ministry of Economy and Competiveness, foreign investment in Catalonia reached a total of 4,857 million euros in 2016, the second highest figure on record, only surpassed by the 2010 figures.

 Students from abroad